 Credit cards & digital credit line

 - PayPal Cashback Mastercard.
-2% cash back, no purchase exceptions, no annual fee.
+2% cashback, no purchase exceptions, no annual fee.

 - PayPal Extras Mastercard.
 A point-earning card.
-You can redeem points for gift cards for restaurants, gas, retail, travel voucher for future airfare, hotel or car rental, etc. No annual fee for new accounts.
+You can redeem points for gift cards for restaurants, gas, retail, travel vouchers for future airfare, hotel or car rental, etc. No annual fee for new accounts.

 - PayPal Credit.
 Use PayPal Credit digital, reusable credit line to shop online wherever PayPal is accepted, and get 6 months special financing on purchases of $99+ every time you shop.